 Step 2: Format column D to obtain the efficiency levels in percentage.
 For the last two students (Gulp and Ganapathi), the formula returns “#DIV/0!” errorExcel ErrorErrors in excel are common and often occur at times of applying formulas.
 The list of nine most common excel errors are - #DIV/0, #N/A, #NAME?, #NULL!, #NUM!, #REF!, #VALUE!, #####, Circular Reference..

 Note: If the numerator is zero, the division of the numerator by the denominator returns “#DIV/0!#DIV/0!#DIV/0! is the division error in Excel which occurs every time a number is divided by zero.
 Simply put, we get this error when we divide any number by an empty or zero-value cell.” error.

 Step 3: To eliminate the error, tweak the existing formula as “=IFERROR(C2/B2,0).”
-This implies that the IFERROR IFERROR When an error occurs in any formula or argument, the IFERROR excel function is used to display the result.
-This function can be used in conjunction with other functions to alert the user of any errors in the formula.displays zero if the division of C2 by B2 returns an error.
+This implies that the IFERROR IFERROR The IFERROR function in Excel checks a formula (or a cell) for errors and returns a specified value in place of the error.displays zero if the division of C2 by B2 returns an error.

 In other words, the “#DIV/0!” error is replaced by zero with the help of the modified formula.

 Note: The IFERROR functionIFERROR FunctionThe IFERROR function in Excel is used to determine what to do when an error occurs before performing any function. helps get rid of percentage errors.

 Step 4: The output using the IFERROR function is shown in the following image.
 The efficiency levels of students Gulp and Ganapathi are zero.
 This is because of the blank (zero) in column B and/or column C.

 For 2018, an organization’s sales for the months January and February are given in the following table.